 "I claim we got a hell of a beating.
 We got run out of Burma and it is as humiliating as hell.
 I think we ought to find out what caused it, go back and retake it." - May 1942

-Quotes by American General Bill Slim:
+American General Bill Slim:

 "The Chinese soldier was tough, brave, and experienced.
 After all he had been fighting on his own without help for years.
 He was a veteran among the Allies."

-Quotes by Reverend Martin Niemoller:
+Reverend Martin Niemoller:

 "In Germany they came for the communists, and I didn't speak up because I wasn't a communist.
 Then they came for the Jews, and I didn't speak up because I wasn't a Jew.
 Then they came for the trade unionists, and I didn't speak up because I wasn't a trade unionist.
 Then they came for the Catholics, and I didn't speak up because I was a Protestant.
 Then they came for me, and by that time no one was left to speak up."

-Quotes by British Prime Minister Neville Chamberlain:
+British Prime Minister Neville Chamberlain:

 "How horrible, how fantastic, how incredible it is that we should be digging trenches and trying on gas masks here because of a quarrel in a faraway country between people of whom we know nothing."- 1938